-There is not enough length data or other biological data to apply this indicator LBI.
-Background data for Lmat are not available for the Rockall area and have been earlier "borrowed" parameters based on the Faroese data.
-The tusk on Rockall are genetically different from the tusk in neighbouring areas (Knutsen et al. 2009), and it is very likely that values like Lmat also are different from other areas.
-Until these values have been established for area 6.b, the method and results must be evaluated accordingly.
-No new length data or other biological data are available for 2020.
+There is not enough length data or other biological data to apply the LBI method.
+Life history parameters such as L{mat} have previously been based on tusk caught within Faroese waters.
+However, Rockall tusk is genetically different from tusk in neighbouring areas (Knutsen et al. 2009), and it is very likely that life history parameters like L{mat} may also be different.
+Until these values have been established for Subarea 6.b, the use of the LBI method is not considered appropriate.
+No new length data or other biological data are available for 2021.